asell0808/instagram_app/README.md

 Go to a server hosting site with a command line terminal, such as goorm.io, which is what I used to create and execute my databases, tables, and commands.

 Copy and paste my examples and feel free to modify the data and mess with commands yourself.
-If you have any questions, reach out via linkedIn!
+If you have any questions, reach out via LinkedIn!